Robert H. Goddard: Goddard's secrecy

 Goddard avoided sharing details of his work with other scientists and preferred to work alone with his technicians.
 Frank Malina, who was then studying rocketry at the California Institute of Technology, visited Goddard in August 1936.
 Goddard hesitated to discuss any of his research, other than that which had already been published in Liquid-Propellant Rocket Development.
+He felt that Malina wanted to use his many years of effort for a Doctor's thesis.
 Theodore von Kármán, Malina's mentor at the time, was unhappy with Goddard's attitude and later wrote, "Naturally we at Caltech wanted as much information as we could get from Goddard for our mutual benefit.
 But Goddard believed in secrecy. ...
 The trouble with secrecy is that one can easily go in the wrong direction and never know it."
 However, at an earlier point, von Kármán said that Malina was "highly enthusiastic" after his visit and that Caltech made changes to their liquid-propellant rocket, based on Goddard's work and patents.
 Malina remembered his visit as friendly and that he saw all but a few components in Goddard's shop.

 Goddard's concerns about secrecy led to criticism for failure to cooperate with other scientists and engineers.
 His approach at that time was that independent development of his ideas without interference would bring quicker results even though he received less technical support.
 George Sutton, who became a rocket scientist working with von Braun's team in the late 1940s, said that he and his fellow workers had not heard of Goddard or his contributions and that they would have saved time if they had known the details of his work.
 Sutton admits that it may have been their fault for not looking for Goddard's patents and depending on the German team for knowledge and guidance; he wrote that information about the patents was not well distributed in the U.S. at that early period after World War II, though Germany and the Soviet Union had copies of some of them.
 (The Patent Office did not release rocket patents during World War II.)
 However, the Aerojet Engineering Corporation, an offshoot of the Guggenheim Aeronautical Laboratory at Caltech (GALCIT), filed two patent applications in Sep 1943 referencing Goddard's for the multistage rocket.